 They’re believers.
 And they want to help heal our communities while growing a business, which really should be the new American Dream.

 But Patel has a requirement for anyone he’s working with: they float.

 So into the pool I went.
 (Patel suggested at least four times.)

 To the uninitiated — which is most people, which is why I’m writing this — floating is a sensory deprivation experience that allows a relaxation that floaters feel is unachievable through other means.

 “Or, at least, it’s like a cheat code to help people reach that place,” says Wunk.

-The salt allows the participant to float effortlessly in water that’s heated to the temperature of your outside skin.
+The salt allows the participant to float effortlessly in water that’s heated to the temperature of the outside skin.
 The float rooms are insulated against light and sound.